mpi-forum/mpi-forum.github.io/meetings/2025/09/logistics.md

 Advanced registration for this meeting will be required. **Registration is required regardless of whether attending in-person or remotely.**

-Participants need to register both with the conference organizers.
+Participants need to register with the conference organizers.

 * Conference: [https://www.eventbrite.com/e/mpi-forum-eurompi-iwomp-tickets-1500373821489](https://www.eventbrite.com/e/mpi-forum-eurompi-iwomp-tickets-1500373821489)